MichiruNakam/axios-throttler/README.md

 # Axios Throttler

 A simple and lightweight request rate-limiter for axios.
-The requests are delayed in a way that simultaneous requests cannot be executed before the computed period according to a given rps (requests per second).
-So two requests with rps = 2, the first will be called at second 0, and the second one at second 0,5.
+The requests are delayed in a way that simultaneous requests cannot be executed within the timeframe computed according to a given rps (requests per second).
+So for two request calls with rps = 2, the first will be called at second 0, and the last one at second 0,5.

 ## Why Axios Throttler?